 No budget No experts No experience No need Other

-Eq (n=25) 28% 36% 56% 8% 4%
+Eq $(n=25)$ 28% 36% 56% 8% 4%

-Flood $(n=22)$ 36% 45% 45% 14% 0%
+Flood (n =22) 36% 45% 45% 14% 0%

 UAV was not introduced in most of prefectures.
 Among thirty-one prefectures, only three prefectures use it for improvement of agricultural productivity, management of agricultural facilities, disaster mitigation, collection of disaster information or disaster rehabilitation and reconstruction.
 Although many prefectures understand the usefulness of UAV for the disaster management, they do not have a plan to introduce at the moment.
-Most of the reasons were no skilled human resource, no experience and the lack of financial (Table 3).
+Most of the reasons were no skilled human resource, no experience and the lack of budge as seen in Table 3.
 On the other hand, most of prefectures did not know the usefulness of UAV for evaluation of agricultural productivity.
-Therefore, if farmers, farmers' association or prefectures understand the usefulness and apply UAV in the daily basis, the data can be collected regularly and useful for the time of disaster recovery.
+Therefore, if farmers, farmers' association or prefectures understand the usefulness and apply UAV in the daily basis, the data can be accumulated regularly and useful for the time of disaster recovery.

-As the results have shown above, the prefectures have faced many administrative issues for disaster recovery in agricultural land and facilities.
-For the improvement in the administrative process, the following measures as disaster preparedness in the pre-disaster time are suggested (Fig.6):
+As the results are shown above, the prefectures have faced many administrative issues for disaster recovery in agricultural land and facilities.
+For the improvement in the administrative process, the following measures as disaster preparedness in the pre-disaster time are suggested.

-- 1 Creation of opportunities for officers to enhance their knowledge and technique about the rehabilitation project and GIS/UAV; - 2 Improvement of the rehabilitation project systems such as simplification of documents and dispatch of experienced officers from other prefectures; - 3 Rural planning on the premise that disasters occur at any occasion and dissemination of the procedure of the rehabilitation project to local farmers; - 4 Understanding of capacity of construction companies in local area; - 5 Preparation of manual for GIS database application for the rehabilitation project.
+- 1. Creation of opportunities for officers to enhance their knowledge and technique about the rehabilitation project and GIS/UAV; - 2.
+Improvement of the rehabilitation project systems such as simplification of documents and dispatch of experienced officers from other prefectures; - 3.
+Rural planning on the premise that disasters occur at any occasion and dissemination of the procedure of the rehabilitation project to local farmers; - 4.
+Understanding the capacity of construction companies in each local area; - 5.
+Preparation of manual for GIS database application for the rehabilitation project.

-These measures are expected to help officers conduct the rehabilitation process more smoothly and quickly.
-In the post-disaster time, as collection of disaster information needs to be done effectively and rapidly, it suggest to collect from field survey, GIS database, and satellite image, aerial photograph, or UAV in case that the disaster-stricken areas are not immediately accessible.
+These measures are expected to support officers to conduct the rehabilitation process more smoothly and quickly.
+In the post-disaster time, as collection of disaster information needs to be done effectively and rapidly, it is suggested to collect important data quickly by field survey, GIS database, satellite image and aerial photograph, and furthermore, UAV in case that the disaster-stricken areas are not immediately accessible.
 In addition, to continuously improve the disaster rehabilitation process and use the past experiences, it suggests to make a GIS database manual in the model of GIS database building as shown in Fig. 6.
 It can be improved in a way of Plan-Do-Check-Act (PDCA) cycle as the red arrows indicate.
 During the pre-disaster time, information are collected in GIS database (Plan).
 The database is used during the rehabilitation project (Do).
 After the project, the method needs to be reviewed (Check) and improved and published (Act).
 This model and manual can be useful for not only Japan but also many countries to enhance rural resilience by expediting rehabilitation process.
 Capacity building of not only officers but also farmers in GIS and UAV will also be important as these technology help them for both disaster rehabilitation and the daily management of agricultural land and facilities to improve the productivity.